 "Why do you want to work for our airline."

-There are also tests that can include a short newspaper article followed by questions based on it.
+Some tests can include a short newspaper article followed by questions based on it.
 Sometimes simple grammar is also included.
-Keep in mind that your English proficiency is tested during the entire day, from the Q&A to the group exercise and final interview.
+Remember that your English proficiency is observed throughout the day, from how you introduce yourself to the group exercise and final interview.